stbnrivas/dataModels/specs/guidelines.md

 [how to use language tags](https://www.w3.org/International/articles/language-tags/).

 [JSON-LD](https://www.w3.org/TR/json-ld/#string-internationalization) can
-facilitate developers to parse internationalized entity representations, thus Context Producers are encouraged to use JSON-LD (provided that the backing implementations support it).
+facilitate developers to parse internationalized Entity representations, thus Context Data Producers are encouraged to use JSON-LD (provided that the backing implementations support it).

 When parsing plain JSON content, developers should validate that the